jeyabalajis/py-flask-graphql-autogen/README.md

         1. greater than, less than
         2. between
         3. equals, not equals
+- Combination search on fields, which provides a powerful API to model complex queries
+- Ability to exclude specific columns from being part of the query
+- REST API GET endpoint to send metadata json as an input and receive GraphQL Server project as an output (as a base64 encoded string)
 ### Immediate Road map
 - Provision for authentication and authorization
 - Provision for caching